 It is sometimes easy to assume that the application tape is too low tack to remove the cut and weeded text / graphics however this rarely the case.

-More often than not the reason for this problem comes down to excessive cutting blade pressure, which scores into the backing liner.
+More often than not the reason for this problem comes down to excessive cutting blade pressure (see Vinyl not Cutting Properly above) which scores into the backing liner.
 The best way of checking is by peeling back some cut graphics and checking that the blade has only just marked the backing liner and that there is no scoring into the liner.
 Now check the reverse of the backing liner to check there are no visible impressions of the cut path coming through.
 If this is visible you need to reduce the cutting pressure incrementally and produce a number of test cuts to acheive the optimum pressure.
 Once this has been done the graphics should lift away easily.

 The best method of removal instead of pulling the application tape away from the surface of the graphics is to turn the graphics over and remove the backing liner away from the adhesive side.